sjat02/pvlib-pvsimulation/test.md

     gem install asciidoctor
     ```

-2. Convert the `.adoc` file to HTML using this command:
+2. Convert the `.adoc` file to HTML using the following command:

     ```bash
     asciidoctor ems-doc.adoc
     ```

-3. Convert the `.adoc` file to PDF using this command:
+3. Convert the `.adoc` file to PDF using the following command:

     ```bash
     gem install asciidoctor-pdf
     asciidoctor-pdf ems-doc.adoc
     ```

 Both PDF and HTML files will be generated in the same folder.